|Related Party Lender||$1,600||$3,850|

 DBA recommends that a new company be incorporated for this purpose.
 Further, this company should have no other active duties.
 The risk of additional taxes and duties being incurred may increase if this is not the case.

-DBA can set up a new company for an additional $800 incl.
-GST (this includes ASIC’s incorporation fee).
+DBA can assist you with setting up a new company for this purpose.
+For more information on DBA’s company incorporation service, see here.
 Alternatively, advisers may set up this company with their own company supplier.
 (Note that there are strategic requirements for correct set up and structuring of the bare trustee company.)

 Do I need to get advice?